-It is difficult to arrive at an average settlement for a T-bone car accident because there are many extenuating factors.
-Some of which are the extent and severity of injuries, property damage, and whether the at-fault party committed a particularly egregious act of negligence or omission.
+Many extenuating factors make striving at an average settlement for a T-bone Fort Lauderdale car accident difficult.
+Some of these are the extent and severity of injuries, property damage, and whether the at-fault party committed a particularly egregious act of negligence or omission.

-Insurance companies and/or the court consider both your economic and non-economic damages when you request compensation.
+When you request compensation, insurance companies and the court consider your economic and non-economic damages.

 Factors That Could Affect Compensation for a T-bone Accident

-There are several factors that affect the average settlement for a T-bone car accident, including:
+Several factors affect the average settlement for a T-bone car accident, including:

 - Extent and severity of your injuries